Divorce Day – fact or fiction

 Don’t rush into anything

-If its the end of the road, here’s how to tell your partner (sensitively)
+If it's the end of the road, here’s how to tell your partner (sensitively)

 Make sure you’re emotionally prepared for the journey ahead